 Save Time on Order Management

 However, you may also need some help to make order processing in Magento 2 way faster and more convenient.
-The answer is Better Order Grid Extension that allows you to set order status colors, add product information to the order grid, change order statuses from the grid, and much more.
+The answer is Better Order Grid Extension which allows you to set order status colors, add product information to the order grid, change order statuses from the grid, and much more.

 Make order management a breeze — try the extension on our live demo and make sure of it.